pudly/schmopera-hugo/content/articles/paris-reflected-at-southwark-cathedral.md

 date = "2016-04-21T09:50:00+01:00"
 lastmod = "2016-04-21T12:10:00+01:00"
 publishDate = "2016-04-21T12:05:00+01:00"
 short_description = "The whole evening was one that urged us to simply close our eyes and listen.
-It's always refreshing to hear a well-honed orchestra with so much attention paid to the experience, rather than relying simply on the deep roots of traditional classical concert tropes." slug = "paris-reflected-at-southwark-cathedral" title = "Paris Reflected at Southwark Cathedral"
+It&#039;s always refreshing to hear a well-honed orchestra with so much attention paid to the experience, rather than relying simply on the deep roots of traditional classical concert tropes." slug = "paris-reflected-at-southwark-cathedral" title = "Paris Reflected at Southwark Cathedral"
 +++